Japan 5 Nights 6 Days Trip: Days 5-6 Record: Shiroi Koibito Park

 I almost ordered another one.
 It’s the best okonomiyaki I’ve ever had.

-Since it was our last day, we decided to spend more cash at Round1 and try the crane games again.
+Since it was the last day, we went to Round1 to spend some more cash and tried the crane games again.

 I failed to adopt the second Kirby ㅠ